Carlor87/BeeGUTS/docs/dataset_loading.md

 To rest of the calculations will be done by the data reading function once all the parameters related to the test will be passed (see below).

-*Add short explanation about the time dependency of the exposure*

 ### Acute Contact

 Acute contact tests are tests in which a drop of contaminated liquid is